Analysis of linear waves near the Cauchy horizon of cosmological black holes: Reissner--Nordstr om--de Sitter space

 \subsection{Conormal regularity at the Cauchy horizon}

 Suppose $u$ solves \eqref{EqRNdSPartialAsympEqn}, hence it has an expansion \eqref{EqRNdSPartialAsymp}.
-For any Killing vector field $X$, we then have $\Box_g(Xu)=Xf$; now if $\wt u$ solves the global problem $\cP\wt u=Xf+E_\cQ Xf$ (using the extension operator $E_\cQ$ from Lemma~\ref{LemmaRNdSSolvability}), then $\wt u=Xu$ in $r>r_1$ by the uniqueness for the Cauchy problem in this region.
+For any Killing vector field $V$, we then have $\Box_g(V u)=V f$; now if $\wt u$ solves the global problem $\cP\wt u=V f+E_\cQ V f$ (using the extension operator $E_\cQ$ from Lemma~\ref{LemmaRNdSSolvability}), then $\wt u=V u$ in $r>r_1$ by the uniqueness for the Cauchy problem in this region.
 But by Proposition~\ref{PropRNdSPartialAsymp}, $\wt u$ has an expansion like \eqref{EqRNdSPartialAsymp}, with constant term vanishing because $X$ annihilates the constant term in the expansion of $u$, and therefore $\wt u$ lies in space $\Hb^{1/2+\alpha\beta_1-0,\alpha}$ near the Cauchy horizon $\{r=r_1\}$ as well.
-This argument can be iterated, and we obtain
+More generally, we can take $V$ to be any (finite) product of Killing vector fields, and therefore obtain

-any number $N=0,1,\ldots$ of vector fields $V_j$ which are equal to $\tau D_\tau$ or rotation vector fields on the $\Sph^2$-factor of the spacetime which are independent of $\tau,r$.
+where $N=0,1,\ldots$ is arbitrary, and the vector fields $V_j$, $j=1,\ldots,N$, are equal to $\tau D_\tau$ or rotation vector fields on the $\Sph^2$-factor of the spacetime, independent of $\tau,r$.
+(This uses that $g$ is stationary!)
 These vector fields are all tangent to the Cauchy horizon.
 We obtain for any small open interval $I\subset\R$ containing $r_1$ that

 A posteriori, by Sobolev embedding, this gives \begin{cor} Using the notation of Proposition~\ref{PropRNdSPartialAsymp}, the solution $u$ of \eqref{EqRNdSPartialAsympEqn} has an asymptotic expansion $u=u_0\chi(\tau)+u'$ with $u_0\in\C$, and there exists a constant $C>0$ such that $|u'(\tau,x)|\leq C\tau^\alpha$.
 In particular, $u$ is uniformly bounded in $r>r_1$ and extends continuously to $\cCH^+$. \end{cor}